What KlicLok actually is - and why buyers keep getting confused

 KlicLok is HiSmith's proprietary quick-release attachment system - it is a feature built into HiSmith machines, not a separate brand or product line.
 It allows compatible attachments to snap onto the machine quickly without tools, which is why you'll see '(KlicLok)' in the name of compatible accessories and dildos.

-Can I use standard vac-u-lock attachments with a HiSmith KlicLok machine?
+Can I use standard Vac-U-Lock attachments with a HiSmith KlicLok machine?